GAS85/nextcloud_scripts/README.md

 sudo -u www-data php /var/www/nextcloud/occ talk:command:add pass pass "/usr/local/bin/nextcloud-bot-pass.sh {ARGUMENTS}" 1 3
 ```

 Please make sure that you put 1 as `response` argument, this will ensure that only requester can see the output.
-For more information please follow https://nextcloud-talk.readthedocs.io/en/latest/commands/
+For more information, please follow https://nextcloud-talk.readthedocs.io/en/latest/commands/

 Output example: